tarantool/doc/doc/reference/reference_lua/box_ctl/demote.rst

     Revoke the leader role of the instance.

-    The function is used only for the :ref:`owner of the synchronous transaction queue <box_info_synchro>`.
+    The function is NOP (No operation) on any instance but the :ref:`synchronous transaction queue owner <box_info_synchro>`.
-    In other words, it may be issued only on the leader when the elections are enabled.

-    The ``demote()`` function is similar to :ref:`box.ctl.promote() <box_ctl-promote>` with a few differences.
+    If the node is not the owner, the function does nothing and returns immediately.

-    It works in the following way:
+    On synchronous transaction queue owner, the function works in the following way:

     *   If :ref:`box.cfg.election_mode <cfg_replication-election_mode>` is ``off``,
         the function writes a ``DEMOTE`` request to WAL.